-Place poppies, sugar and 2 cups milk in a medium saucepan.
+Place poppy seeds, sugar, and 2 cups milk in a medium saucepan.
 Cook over medium heat, occasionally stirring until boiling.

 Once the milk with the poppies boils, add it as a thin thread to the yolk mixture whisking all the time.
 Return everything to the pot and continue cooking over medium heat until thickened, about 5 minutes, stirring.
 Once it boils, cook for 1 minute more.
 Remove from heat and add butter, mixing until fully incorporated.

-Pour over baked crust, don’t worry if it’s still hot.
+Pour over the baked crust, don’t worry if it’s still hot.
+Spread flat.